(Here’s a hint: the answer is YES!)

 When choosing where to study my own degree I didn’t just stick to reading university prospectuses and the rankings, I also took the time to look at what other people were saying about the institution and its programmes outside of what the universities chose to share.
 I read the stories of alumni and I took note of students who’d shared their experiences in newspapers, magazines and blogs.

-That was in 2005 and for a Bachelors programme, but after spending a decade working in University and Higher Education PR and communications it strikes me that whilst rankings, course content and student demands may have changed, the ways in which applicants decide an institution’s or programme’s worth remains the same.
+That was in 2005 and for a Bachelors programme, but after spending over a decade working in University and Higher Education PR and communications it strikes me that whilst rankings, course content and student demands may have changed, the ways in which applicants decide an institution’s or programme’s worth remains the same.

 Ultimately for me and for countless other applicants – be they applying to BA, MSc, or MBA programmes – it is these seemingly unfiltered and authentic perspectives that become the deciding factor of where and what to study.
 Something which an institution’s website, marketing materials, outreach and engagement couldn’t influence.